 Every week visit a new park in your area.
 Bring the Park Rating Sheet with you each time.
 Let your kids explore and critique the park.
 They get to be the one deciding if it’s a good park or not.

 Kids think it’s so fun to be the one in charge of the park critique.
 I usually put our rating sheet on a clipboard with a pen attached….this makes them feel even more legit. 😉

-You can download your Free Park Rating Sheet at the end of this article!
+*You can download your Free Park Rating Sheet at the end of this article!